algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb1
 - Pops: _None_
 - Pushes: _None_
-- begin preparation of a new inner transaction
+- begin preparation of a new inner transaction in a new transaction group
 - LogicSigVersion >= 5
 - Mode: Application